bdnts/BlazorServerIdentityInterop/README.md

 * Utilized EditContext to test and report server errors.
 It is good, but after displaying an error, it is stuck on the error.
 Had to reset the EditContext inside `InvalidSubmit` sinc that seems to be the only thing active.
 * Added ClearErrors button and method to reinit EditContext.
 Must be an eventhandler somewhere to tap into.
 But, you know...
 Docs!

+### Commit Base 00.03.06
+* Added *ServerSideValidator* component to process server validation.
+Inside of `OnValidSubmit()` tests can be run, and if failed, messages placed inside `ServerSideValidator()` for eventual display.
+This pattern doesn't suffer from the problems in `SignIn()` No need for a *Clear Error* button.
+One little bit of wonkyness is figuring out which field had the problem.
+* Cleaned up the UI a little to make it presentable on a mobile.